Newcastle Disease

 Situation in Austria

-Newcastle disease last occurred in Austria in poultry in 1997, but is observed sporadically in wild pigeons.
+Newcastle disease last occurred in poultry in Austria in 1997.
+However, it occurs sporadically in wild pigeons and very rarely in domestic pigeons.

-The causative agent of Newcastle disease is the Newcastle disease virus (Avian Avulavirus 1, APMV-1), a single-stranded RNA virus of the family Paramyxoviridae.
-NDV is classified in the genus Avulavirus.
-Apathogenic, lentogenic (low virulence), mesogenic (low virulence), and velogenic (high virulence) virus types are distinguished.
+The causative agent of Newcastle disease is the Newcastle disease virus (avian avulavirus 1, APMV-1), a single-stranded RNA virus from the Paramyxoviridae family.
+NDV is assigned to the genus Avulavirus.
+A distinction is made between apathogenic, lentogenic (low virulence), mesogenic (low virulence) and velogenic (high virulence) virus types.
 The symptoms depend on the virulence of the pathogen.

-In bone marrow and muscle of slaughter poultry, NCD virus remains infectious for 6 months at -20 ⁰C and up to 134 days at 1 ⁰C.
-In contaminated houses, the virus remains infectious for 30-25 days depending on the ambient temperature.
-Drying can preserve the infectivity of the virus for years.
+In the bone marrow and muscles of slaughter poultry, the NCD virus remains infectious for 6 months at -20 ⁰C and up to 134 days at 1 ⁰C.
+In contaminated stables, the virus remains infectious for 25-30 days depending on the ambient temperature.
+The infectivity of the virus can be preserved for years by drying out.

-Transmission can be airborne, direct or via objects.
-The spread of the disease is favoured by the high tenacity of the virus as well as the broad host spectrum.
+Transmission can occur via the air, directly or via objects.
+The spread of the disease is favoured by the high tenacity of the virus and the broad host spectrum.
 Sources of infection are often clinically inapparent infected, diseased animals or animals in the incubation period.

-NDV is excreted in large quantities via faeces, eye, nasal and pharyngeal secretions and all other body fluids.
-Excretion takes approximately 26 days; in vaccinated animals, approximately 40 days.
-The pathogens are spread directly from animal to animal as well as indirectly via all equipment, stable dust and air, shoes, and vehicles.
+NDV is excreted in large quantities via faeces, eye, nasal and throat secretions and all other body fluids.
+Virus excretion begins during the incubation period and, depending on the bird species affected, can last from 1-2 weeks to several months or about 1 year; in vaccinated animals about 2 weeks.
+The pathogens are spread directly from animal to animal as well as indirectly via all equipment, house dust and air, shoes and vehicles.
 Transovarial virus transmission plays a major role, whereby infected chicks hatch from NCD virus-contaminated eggs.

 Trade in live or slaughtered poultry or their products plays a role in the introduction of the disease into disease-free regions (introduction also via frozen poultry!).
-Virus transmission is also possible through the feeding of kitchen waste, litter, feed, housing equipment and transport containers.
+Virus transmission is also possible via the feeding of kitchen waste, litter, feed, housing equipment and transport containers.
 In comparison, the probability of transmission via wild birds is low.
-With respect to wild birds, waterfowl and wild fowl are a natural reservoir for epidemics.
+With regard to wild birds, waterfowl and wild chickens are a natural reservoir for epidemics.

-Newcastle disease has a worldwide distribution.
-Control measures have made the disease less important in recent years.
-In July 2018, an outbreak was reported in Belgium in domestic chickens.
+Newcastle disease is spread worldwide.
+The disease has become less significant in recent years due to control measures.
+In July 2018, an outbreak was reported in domestic chickens in Belgium.

 - acutely increasing mortality